castrojo/castrojo.github.io/_drafts/_posts/tldring-your-way-to-a-kubernetes-bare-metal-cluster.md

 ### Prep each node for Kubernetes:

-This is just installing docker and adding the kubernetes repo:
+This is just installing docker and adding the kubernetes repo, we'll be root for these steps:

     sudo -s
     curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | apt-key add -